Floorp-Projects/Floorp/tools/fuzzing/docs/asan.rst

 page on the upstream wiki.

-``__asan_describe_address(pointer)`` issued at the debugger prompt or even directly in the code allows outputing lots of information about this memory address (thread and stack of allocation, of deallocation, whether or not it is a bit outside a known buffer, thread and stack of allocation of this buffer, etc.).
+``__asan_describe_address(pointer)`` issued at the debugger prompt or even directly in the code allows outputting lots of information about this memory address (thread and stack of allocation, of deallocation, whether or not it is a bit outside a known buffer, thread and stack of allocation of this buffer, etc.).
 This can be useful to understand where